Developing Standards for 3D Printing: Where are We Today? (2020 Update)

 AMSC’s roadmap provides a snapshot of the current standards landscape for industrial additive manufacturing.
 Interestingly, it identifies 93 gaps –18 of which are considered a high priority for developing more standards.
 Gaps include the need to establish a guideline to highlight the trade-offs between additive and subtractive technologies, as well as process-specific design guidelines.

-Although challenging, bridging these gaps is imperative for AM stakeholders seeking to unlock the potential of additive technologies for production.
+Although challenging, tracking and finally bridging standardisation gaps is imperative for AM stakeholders seeking to unlock the potential of additive technologies for production.

 The importance of collaboration